cmgscott/java-subset-compiler/README.md

 # java-subset-compiler
 Compiler for a subset of Java.
-Based on j-- compiler from the text "Introduction to Compiler Construction in a Java World"
+Based on j-- compiler from the text "Introduction to Compiler Construction in a Java World".

 ## To use
-To run follow the installation instructions found at https://www.cs.umb.edu/j--/download.html.
+Download the j-- compiler from https://www.cs.umb.edu/j--/download.html and follow the instructions found there.
+Then, replace the scanner.java class in \src with the class in this repository.

+### Versions
+This is an ongoing project and will be updated as progress is made.